jsdelivrbot/Reins-Magister-theme/README.md

 Paste the code<br />

 # Todo:
+* Add nice pulsing effect to some buttons
 * Make nav bar nicer with hover effects
 * fix hover on user settings and logoff button
 * Change variable names